50 Most Romantic Places in the United States

 Virginia — Natural Bridge

-Virginia’s unusual geologic formation is the site for many beautiful couples’ photoshoots in the areas.
+Virginia’s unusual geologic formation is the site for many beautiful couples’ photoshoots.
 But the 215-foot-tall rock tunnel’s surrounding park offers couples who love to hike plenty of opportunities to get outdoors.
 The area was once owned by Thomas Jefferson and is listed on the National Register of Historic Places.

 Washington — Ruston Way